pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 | 0c. | Testing and Testing Guide | Core functions will be fully covered by comprehensive unit tests to ensure functionality and robustness. |
 | 0e. | Article | We will publish an article/workshop that explains this implementation |

-2. Optimising User Experience, Documentation and marketing - $10,000 FTE - 2,
+2. Milestone - 2: Optimising User Experience, Documentation and marketing - $10,000 FTE - 2,

 Deliverables